- Home

 - Written work should be neatly presented and written straight into their exercise books or neatly word processed if preferred

-- Learning lines – this will be a long term homework – students will have at least 5 weeks to learn lines.
+- Learning lines – this will be a long-term homework – students will have at least 1-2 weeks to learn lines.
 This is done successfully by repetition.
-The students are encouraged to look at lines with someone for at least 10mins per night in order to be successful.
-Any parental engagement does help this process.
+The students are encouraged to look at lines with someone for at least 10 minutes per night in order to be successful.
+Any parental engagement does help this process

-- Collating and collecting costume, props, sound/music for final performance work
+- Collating and collecting appropriate costumes, props, sound/music for the final performance

 Trips and Visits